 - CUs who are doing nothing

-It seems that many credit unions have either already partnered with a vendor or are actively researching their options.
-There may also be situations where credit unions have chosen to partner with other vendors where no data exchanges are required (or the data exchanges they do require are minimal and they are processing them internally without our assistance).
-Therefore we have been instructing clients to follow their instinct with what they feel is the best decision for their credit union.
+Many credit unions have already partnered with a vendor and there may also be situations where credit unions have chosen to partner with other vendors where no data exchanges are required (or the data exchanges they do require are minimal and they are processing them internally without our assistance).
+Therefore we have instructed clients to follow their instinct with what they feel is the best decision for their credit union.

 We do not currently have any projects underway for a “standardized” database file for CECL, as to date there has been no consensus as to what that might actually be.

 Static Pool Analysis

-While credit unions are continuing to do their homework and follow their instincts, CU*Answers developed a Static Loan Pool analysis tool.
-This is a web-based analysis tool where credit unions can choose to review all loans opened in a specific year (the pool) and that pool will remain open until all loans from that pool are paid off, charged off, closed, etc. Phase 1 of this feature is available today; we are continuing development on this tool and we see it as being helpful to credit unions whom are studying their loan portfolio.
+CU*Answers developed a Static Loan Pool analysis tool which is a web-based analysis tool where credit unions can choose to review all loans opened in a specific year (the pool) and that pool will remain open until all loans from that pool are paid off, charged off, closed, etc. Phase 1 of this feature is available today; we are continuing development on this tool and we see it as being helpful to credit unions whom are studying their loan portfolio.
 Some of the loan pool statistics available include: